famantic-net/tdms/README.txt

        Helper functions for Test Data Management System work.

 Options
-       -c  Counts the number of row in each table
+       -c  Count the number of row in each table

-       -d  Truncates, ie deletes all rows, in all tables.
+       -d  Truncate, ie deletes all rows, in all tables.
 Implies "-l".

-       -e  Exports all tables to text format according to layout information defined in classes under .../export/layout.
+       -e  Export all tables to text format according to layout information defined in classes under .../export/layout.

        -f  FTP exported files to mainframe.